-You can ask someone to help you hold one piece for the long side as you hold the two pieces for the short sides.
-Place the pieces for the short sides first on the surface of the base glas.
+You can ask someone to help you hold one piece for the long sides as you hold the two pieces for the short sides.
+Place the pieces for the short sides first on the surface of the base glass.
 Hold them in place as vertically as possible.
-Now ask you helper to place one sheet of glass for the long side at an angle – base first at 45 degrees, then slowly bring it on the edge of the two sheets for the short sides that already have silicone on the edge.
+Now ask you helper to place one sheet of glass for the long side at an angle – base first at 45 degrees, then slowly bring it on the edge of the two sheets for the short sides that already have silicone on the edges.
 Repeat this action with the remaining sheet.
 Ensure that the cuboid formed is neat with no protrusions all around the edges of the base glass and the four vertical corners.

 Apply some pressure to all the joints.
 Next, get hold of a strong tape and wrap it around the newly formed tank.
 The type used for sealing cartons is best.
 Use as much ‘pull’ as is practical to ensure that the tape exerts additional pressure on the joints.
 Now go over the inside edges of the tank with the silicone and spread it with a finger, making sure that every inch is covered with this new layer.
-The silicone will reach the edges of the masked areas, which is why you should not have allowed to big a margin in the first place.
+The silicone will reach the edges of the masked areas, which is why you should not have allowed too big a margin in the first place.
 The thinner the silicone edge, the neater the aquarium will look eventually.

-Allow the silicon to set for a minimum of six hours.
+Allow the silicone to set for a minimum of six hours.
 If you make your aquarium late in the evening, your sleeping hours will reduce any anxiety and you can look at the tank in the morning.